Tactical Social Dancing Part 2

 If he’s a known offender, you can jokingly mention before the dance that you are “playing by Classic division rules tonight: no more than 5 weight supports!”, or seriously gain his compassion by indicating an injury or vertigo episode you are protecting.

-How to deal with the self-dipper
+Tactics for dealing with the self-dipper

 Leaders, we all know “that lady” (it’s almost always a female because male followers tend to have more empathy on this topic) who likes to self-lead into dips and drops.
 You are leading something straightforward and all of a sudden she’s squatting behind your back, expecting you to hold her there until she’s done with her “moment”.
 2 projects for you here: